apache/pekko/akka-docs/src/main/paradox/logging.md

 some malicious activity and mark them with a `SECURITY` tag, and in your appender configuration make these trigger emails and other notifications immediately.

-Markers are available through the LoggingAdapters, when obtained via @apidoc[Logging.withMarker](akka.event.Logging$) {scala="#withMarker(logSource:akka.actor.Actor):akka.event.DiagnosticMarkerBusLoggingAdapter" java="#withMarker(akka.actor.Actor)"}.
+Markers are available through the LoggingAdapters, when obtained via @apidoc[Logging.withMarker](event.Logging$) {scala="#withMarker(logSource:org.apache.pekko.actor.Actor):org.apache.pekko.event.DiagnosticMarkerBusLoggingAdapter" java="#withMarker(org.apache.pekko.actor.Actor)"}.
-The first argument passed into all log calls then should be a @apidpc[akka.event.LogMarker].
+The first argument passed into all log calls then should be a @apidoc[event.LogMarker].

 The slf4j bridge provided by Akka in `akka-slf4j` will automatically pick up this marker value and make it available to SLF4J.

 Akka is logging some events with markers.
 Some of these events also include structured MDC properties.

 * The "SECURITY" marker is used for highlighting security related events or incidents.
-* Akka Actor is using the markers defined in @apidoc[akka.actor.ActorLogMarker$].
+* Akka Actor is using the markers defined in @apidoc[actor.ActorLogMarker$].
-* Akka Cluster is using the markers defined in @apidoc[akka.cluster.ClusterLogMarker$].
+* Akka Cluster is using the markers defined in @apidoc[cluster.ClusterLogMarker$].
-* Akka Remoting is using the markers defined in @apidoc[akka.remote.RemoteLogMarker$].
+* Akka Remoting is using the markers defined in @apidoc[remote.RemoteLogMarker$].
-* Akka Cluster Sharding is using the markers defined in @apidoc[akka.cluster.sharding.ShardingLogMarker$].
+* Akka Cluster Sharding is using the markers defined in @apidoc[cluster.sharding.ShardingLogMarker$].

 Markers and MDC properties are automatically picked up by the [Logstash Logback encoder](https://github.com/logstash/logstash-logback-encoder).